heptarch/heptarch.github.io/projects.md

 communications technology.
 The closer the coupling, the more completely will we keep in step with the progress of science."

-This is worlds away from the enfeebled freedom at the IAS that Feynman lampooned; the freedom to think, but about what?
+This is worlds away from the enfeebled freedom that Feynman lampooned; the freedom to think, but about what?
 But if you're put on a team with a telephony-relevant domain of inquiry, told to get darn good at it, talk to your colleagues, think